Belize

 - 15 days / 14 nights

-Belize is located between Guatemala and Mexico and is about half the size of The Netherlands.
-A tour through Belize means a journey through a country full of diversity.
-Firstly, you can enjoy the idyllic islands and the azure blue sea on the Caribbean coast.
-In addition, you can discover the enchanting underwater world and the world-famous Great Blue Hole.
-Inland, you can discover the pristine rainforests and fascinating secrets of the Mayas.
-In short, a tropical pearl with a mix of culture and nature.
+Belize is located between Guatemala and Mexico and is approximately half the size of the Netherlands.
+A tour of Belize means a journey through a country full of diversity.
+Enjoy the idyllic islands and the azure blue sea on the Caribbean coast.
+Discover the enchanting underwater world and the famous Great Blue Hole.
+Inland, discover the pristine rainforests and the fascinating secrets of the Maya.
+In short, the country is a tropical gem with a combination of culture and nature.

 Photo impression of Belize

 Belize is in terms of surface area about half the size of the Netherlands.
 The country is divided into six districts.
-For each district, an explanation follows about the most important places, nature areas and places of interest.
+For each district, an explanation follows regarding the most important places, nature reserves, and sights.

 Districts of Belize